oschmid/website/content/posts/gtd-in-roam/index.md

 image = "gtd-plus-roam.png"
 +++

+**Update Nov 14, 2020:** After some experimentation I returned to using Trello for GTD.
+Roam is well suited for learning and deep work, but not for juggling a lot of small actions.
+In particular, clarifying/organizing tasks on Roam mobile was painful due to its slow startup and text based input.
+(Trello on the other hand is fast to start and has dropdowns for moving actions to different lists.)
+Roam may be better paired with another task management system.
+Feel free to still read the below as inspiration for your own Roam workflows.

+---

-[Roam](https://roamresearch.com/) is a great note taking app where each note page tracks its [linked and unlinked references](https://roamresearch.com/#/v8/help/page/Vu1MmjinS).
+[Roam Research](https://roamresearch.com/) is a great note taking app where each note page tracks its [linked and unlinked references](https://roamresearch.com/#/v8/help/page/Vu1MmjinS).
 Even without explicitly linking pages Roam will create connections and help you manage your disparate thoughts.

 When I was reading through the [Welcome to Roam](https://roamresearch.com/#/v8/help/page/1308) documentation I came across notes on how to setup [Getting Things Done in Roam](https://roamresearch.com/#/v8/help/page/AImpYBcPs).
 It was a good starting point but it doesn't use GTD Contexts to narrow down Next Actions and relies a lot on drag-and-drop to move actions around.
 Both of these factors limit the total number of tasks that can be managed without getting overloaded and make it harder to do GTD on a phone.